Clinical Trials for Ages 2 to <6 Years

 - Transaminase elevations were more common in patients who had abnormal transaminases at baseline

-- The incidence of patients experiencing transaminase elevations (ALT or AST) >3x ULN was 14.7% (5/34).
-All 5 patients had maximum ALT or AST levels >8x ULN, which returned to baseline levels following interruption of KALYDECO dosing.
+- The incidence of patients experiencing transaminase elevations (ALT or AST) >3 x ULN was 14.7% (5/34).
+All 5 patients had maximum ALT or AST levels >8 x ULN, which returned to baseline levels following interruption of KALYDECO dosing.
 KALYDECO was permanently discontinued in 1 patient

-- KALYDECO oral granules (2 x 75 mg) had similar bioavailability as the 150-mg tablet when given with fat-containing food
+- KALYDECO oral granules (2 x 75 mg) had similar bioavailability as the 150 mg tablet when given with fat-containing food

 was extrapolated from patients age 6 years and older with support from

-children age 2 to less than 6 years.1
+and children age 2 to <6 years.1

 Reduction in sweat chloride from baseline (pharmacodynamic measure) with KALYDECO1,†

-†SD 24.3, P=.002 for patients who received 50 mg; SD 27.6, P<.0001 for patients who received 75 mg.2
+†SD 24.3, P=0.002 for patients who received 50 mg; SD 27.6, P<0.0001 for patients who received 75 mg.2

-- The mean absolute change from baseline in sweat chloride for patients age 2 to less than 6 years (n=34) was −45 mmol/L (95% CI: −53, −38) through Week 24 (secondary endpoint)1,3
+- The mean absolute change from baseline in sweat chloride for patients age 2 to <6 years (n=34) was −45 mmol/L (95% CI: −53, −38) through Week 24 (secondary endpoint)1,2

 - There was no direct correlation between decrease in sweat chloride levels and improvement in lung function (FEV1)1